-The Corporation has granted three doctoral travel grants in 2018 :
+The Corporation has granted three research travel scholarships in 2020 :

 Charles J. Guibla, Laval University, for his project on Pentecostal prayer in Burkina Faso.